silverbulletmd/silverbullet-mattermost/README.md

 Then run the `Plugs: Update` command and off you go!

 ## Configuration
-You need two bits of configuration to make this plug work.
+When using the `mm-saved` query provide, you need two bits of configuration to make this plug work.
 In `SETTINGS` provide the `mattermostUrl` and `mattermostDefaultTeam` settings, they default to the following:

     ```yaml
     mattermostUrl: https://community.mattermost.com